 Misconfigured security settings

-Misconfigured security settings occur when systems, applications, or networks are set up insecurely, leaving them vulnerable to attacks.
-Unlike simple default settings issues, misconfigurations can arise from human error, lack of security awareness, or poor maintenance.
+Unlike simple default settings issues, misconfigurations can arise from configuration or coding errors, lack of security awareness, and poor maintenance.

 Common Examples of Security Misconfigurations